shanedunne/press_records/TESTING.md

 - Again, it is recommended to visit the Django admin's blog section, choose the blog to update and edit from there with the WYSIWYG editor
 25. Delete a blog if it is no longer relevant
 - The owner can delete a blog post from the blog post's page

+## Automated View Testing
+- I wrote automated testing for the majority of the views across the site.
+View testing ws written to ensure the correct template was being passed along with the correct HttpResponse codes.
+Tests were also written for adding, updating and deleting the shopping bag and also the CRUD functionality for the blog app.

+- Python Coverage has been installed and can be run in a cloned repository to view coverage reports

+## Manual Navigation Link Testing
+**Nav Bar**
+- Checked all nav bar items direct user to correct page including logo returning to home
+- Checked that My Account and Wishlist only displays to logged in users
+- Checked Shop by category filters content correctly
+- Checked that the shopping bag link takes users to the shopping bag

+**Home Page**
+- Checked call to action routes to the products page
+- Checked clicking the product displayed in the caurosel takes you to the correct product page
+- Checked that the category section routes to the correct filtered products page
+- Checked social links open in a new tab

+**Register**
+- Checked Already Registered link directs to the login page

+**Login**
+- Checked Not Registered link directs to the registration page

+**Products**
+- Checked that by clicking a product users are directed to the specific product detail page
+- Checked that by clicking an artist name users are directed to the artists page

+**Shopping Bag**
+- Checked that Checkout takes users to the checkout page
+- Checked that 'Keep Shopping' returns users to the products page

+**Account**
+- Checked that by clicking on the order number in past orders, users are taken to a summary of that order

+**Blog**
+- Checked that by clicking on a blog image users are taken to that particular post

+## Page Functionality Testing - User
+### Nav Bar
+- Checked that Login and Register appear if no user is logged in
+- Checked that Account, Wishlist and Logout appear if user is signed in

+### Register
+- Checked message appears if user tries to register with an existing username
+- Checked email field requires email formatting

+### Login
+- Checked messages states username/password incorrect if user fails to login

+### Logout
+- Checked that logout button returns to home page

+### Profile
+- Checked that user can save updated shipping information from the profile

+### Wishlist
+- Checked that users can add item to bag from wishlist
+- Checked that users can remove items from wishlist

+### Product
+- Checked that users can add products with choosen quantity to bag

+### Shopping Bag
+- Checked that users can update item quantity
+- Checked that users can remove item from bag
+- Checked that users can proceed to checkout with items in bag

+### Checkout
+- Checked that users can fill in shipping details
+- Checked that shipping details carry from Account if already saved their
+- Checked that users can successfully process a purchase
+    - All purchases were tested using the Stripe test card
+    - 4242 4242 4242 4242 02/24 242 12345

+## Page Functionality Testing - Owner
+### Products
+- Checked owner can successfully add a product
+- Checked that owner can edit a product and save the updated information
+- Check that owners can delete a product from the store

+### Blogs
+- Checked owner can successfully add a blog post.
+As mentioned in readme.md, blogs should be added from the Django Admin for now
+- Checked that owner can edit a blog and save the updated information
+- Check that owners can delete a blog from the store

+### 404 Page
+- Checked route is working as intended and 404 page is displayed if invalid link entered
+- Checked Return to Home button reirects to the home page

+## Responsiveness
+Responsiveness was checked using [Responsinator](https://www.responsinator.com/) while also designed with responsiveness in mind with regular testing on Dev Tools.
+The responsiveness has been tested across multiple devices such as iPhone 8, iPhone 8 Plus, iPhone X, Samusing Galaxy X5, iPad etc. on the Responsinator site.

+## Performance
+I tested the performance of the app with Lighthouse.
+At this point, the 'Performance' results on the were not satisfactory.
+This is mainly due to serving images too large for the carousels.
+The majority of the other pages are scoring highly however.
+I am to fix the image serving issue at a later date but ran out of time before submission